Use our course finder tool to search and filter for sustainability learning opportunities at UBC.

 1. If you filter by subject, leave the Faculty filter set to "- Any -".

-2. Some courses may not be offered this session or be accessible to all students.
-Please use the links to UBC’s Course Schedule to confirm if and when a course is offered, and if you meet the pre/co-requisites.
+2. Some courses may have a different title and/or description this session, may not be offered this session or be accessible to all students.
+Please use the links to UBC’s Course Schedule to find the most up-to-date information.

 Please email email@example.com to update or add new courses.

 Find a Course

 GEOB 402 Air Pollution Meteorology

 The nature of atmospheric pollutants.
 The ability of the atmosphere to disperse, transform, and remove pollutants.
 Air pollution dispersion models.
 Air quality monitoring, criteria, and standards.